Skip to main content

 1. Edit the Stork deployment:

-kubectl edit deployment stork -n <stork-deployed-namespace>
+kubectl edit deployment stork -n <stork-namespace>

 2. Add the required proxy environment variables: